-- 1) A systemwide economic shock could hit the entire financial sector, potentially leading to a severe economic downturn.
+1) A systemwide economic shock could hit the entire financial sector, potentially leading to a severe economic downturn.
 This is essentially what happened in 2008 when the U.S. housing market collapsed and many banks, large and small, were exposed to large losses from their mortgage portfolios.
 Step 1 of the Minneapolis Plan raises the capital level of all large banks to 23.5 percent to make sure that they have enough capital to withstand such a major shock across the whole system.
 Like building a wall against a tidal wave, it is impossible to protect against all possible risks.
-Our analysis suggests that 23.5 percent is approximately the optimal capital level for Step 1 when considering both costs and benefits. - 2) The failure of an individual institution can pose a systemic risk if that institution is particularly large, interconnected and important to the financial system.
+Our analysis suggests that 23.5 percent is approximately the optimal capital level for Step 1 when considering both benefits and costs.

+2) The failure of an individual institution can pose a systemic risk if that institution is particularly large, interconnected, and important to the financial system.
 When the capital position of all large banks is increased to 23.5 percent in Step 1, the financial system as a whole will be much more resilient against the failure of any individual firms.
 In addition, the largest and most complex or most important banks that are systemically risky will be subject to the higher capital requirements of Step 2, up to 38 percent.
 At these much higher capital levels, these banks will have even stronger incentive to restructure themselves so that they no longer have the potential to trigger widespread economic damage.
 If the firms choose not to restructure themselves, they will have a large enough capital buffer that their risk of failure is effectively minimized.
-Again, this is regulation akin to that of a nuclear power plant: If a nuclear power plant melts down, it can cause widespread harm to society.
-Instead of banning nuclear power plants, the U.S. government regulates them so tightly that their risk of a meltdown is minimized.
+Again, this is regulation akin to that of a nuclear power plant: If a nuclear power plants, the U.S. government regulates them so tightly that their risk of a meltdown is minimized.